 Lastly, the ISLPR test focuses on real life language.
 Practise your English at home and use it daily.
 Try to engage in conversation with a wide range of proficient speakers of English in your local community.
 We have free activity sheets available to download on our website to help you practise your English at home.
 Subscribe to our blog where we post strategies to improve your English and information to help you perform well during an ISLPR test.
 If you require further help, book a personalised English tutorial with our team at ILS.

 We are here to ensure your English skills are the best they can be BEFORE you sit your exam!

-Did you know?
-The application packs we have available for download when applying for an academic, professional or vocational test have a 'Guidelines' page.
+Have you read our Guidelines page?
 This page has information about the kinds of tasks you can expect in your test and what the testers are looking for when they are assessing your English skills.

 Please note: due to the nature of the ISLPR test, sample tests are not available.